 Isn’t that silver sugar pretty?
 We tried drawing on it with black frosting but it was kind of a mess, and they were so nice just like that.
 So, take our word for it, they’re Death Stars.

 Yoda’s ears were made out of mini marshmallow.

-Tie Fighter Treats: mini marshmallows dipped in melting candy and sandwiched between two Oreo crisps.
+Our tie fighter cookies were made with mini marshmallows dipped in melting candy, then sandwiched between two Oreo crisps.

 Since the treats were elaborate we decided to keep the other food easy.

 Boba-Que chips and Vader Tater chips

 Jabba the Pizza Hutt – pizza from Pizza Hut